 “Last year we were able to collect over 75,000 pounds of food for local food banks,” said Stamp Out Hunger area coordinator Brian McCormick.
 “If each customer in Alexandria were to leave one bag of non-perishable food items for their letter carrier to pick up, thousands of families in this immediate area would have enough food to survive.”

-Stamp Out Hunger is the nation's largest single-day food drive.
-Now in its 22nd year, more than 1.3 billion pounds of food has been collected over the drive's history.
+Now in its 23rd year, Stamp Out Hunger is the nation’s largest single-day food drive and has collected more than 1.3 billion pounds of food over the drive’s history.

 Donations of non-perishable food, including pet food, will be distributed by the letter carriers to local shelters and food banks.
 Examples of non-perishable items include: Peanut butter, canned soup, canned meats and fish, canned vegetables, fruits and juices, boxed goods (such as cereal), pasta and rice.

 For more information, contact Brian McCormick at 571-278-3231.